 Wayne County Building (downtown)

-Made of pink granite, marble, Tiffany glass, sandstone, and mahogany, this stately old queen won’t be alone for long.
-This former government building was, of course, constructed of the most expensive materials found on Earth.
+Made of pink granite, marble, Tiffany glass, sandstone, and mahogany.
+This former government building was constructed of the most expensive materials found on Earth and has since been restored as offices.

 The copper sculptures designed by J. Massey Rhind are of Roman chariots pulled by four horses.
 What’s unique about them?
 It’s a woman in the driver’s seat, as she should be.